 - An overall program for clinical research at the merged facility, if applicable

 - One system for supportive services and community outreach through screening and early detection programs coordinated among all campuses of the merged facility

 - Appropriately accessioned cases in the cancer registry database(s)

 - An overall program for professional education and staff support within the merged facility

-A single cancer liaison physician (CLP) should be appointed to serve the merged facility.
+A single CLP should be appointed to serve the merged facility.
 In most cases, a CLP currently in place at one of the campuses will be selected to fill this role.
 Upon selection of a CLP, all remaining CLP appointments will be terminated.

 Cancer Registry Operations and Database Management

 Due to the heavy reliance on the FIN and accession number by the NCDB to identify individual records, mergers can affect registry operations and registry case identification data items in different ways.
 CoC observes that some merged programs continue to use separate registry databases at each campus after merging, while others combine all cases into a single registry database with new accession numbers assigned.
 As a result, it is essential that every newly merged program contact the current NCDB Manager of Information and Data Standards in writing for instructions on how to address the FINs currently in your cancer registry database(s) and implementation of your new FIN.